Grief and Acupuncture

 Many people don’t realize that acupuncture is a complete, holistic system of medicine, of which the mind-body-spirit connection is an integral part.
 The goal of treatment is to bring balance to the entire system for overall health and wellness.

 From this point of view, emotions have a significant impact on the physical body, and TEAM (Traditional East Asian Medicine) actually acknowledges them as one of the main causes of disease.
-(It goes the other way, too: physical imbalances can affect our emotions.)
 Emotions are powerful, and they serve an important purpose.
-It is when they get stuck for a long period of time that they cause problems.
+It is when they aren't expressed and released that they can cause problems.

 The Lungs and Grief